-A) Identity Management: National Family Mortgage will maintain a mechanism for managing computer accounts for active employees, and will have in place a mechanism for promptly disabling accounts of those individuals who are no longer employed and/or entrusted by National Family Mortgage.
+A) Identity Management: National Family Mortgage, LLC will maintain a mechanism for managing computer accounts for active employees, and will have in place a mechanism for promptly disabling accounts of those individuals who are no longer employed and/or entrusted by National Family Mortgage, LLC.

-B) Passwords: National Family Mortgage requires passwords for accessing any system that may contain PIRN.
+B) Passwords: National Family Mortgage, LLC requires passwords for accessing any system that may contain PIRN.
 Passwords must be at least eight characters in length, and contain at least three of the following: a numeric character; a special character; a lower case alpha character; and an upper case alpha character.
 Passwords must be changed at least once every 120 days.
-National Family Mortgage’s password history is four years, and passwords cannot be reused during this duration.
+National Family Mortgage, LLC’s password history is four years, and passwords cannot be reused during this duration.
 Accounts shall be locked after excessive unsuccessful login attempts.
 Enforcement of the password policy shall be maintained through electronic means.